leeolayvar/global.hackathon/TEAMS.md

 ---------------------------------------

-Transact Pro covered TPro team
+[Source](/docker-shared/projects/global.hackathon/Teams/TPro/ABOUT.md)Transact Pro covered TPro team
 ==============================
 Our team is located in Riga (Latvia).
 All 48 hours of hackathon we will spend in our company office.